-The Accounting Officer in his submission herein attached as annex ... confirmed that it was true that, ICT items worth Ksh.
+The Accounting Officer in his submission confirmed that it was true that, ICT items worth Ksh.
 4,967,895 were stolen.
 The management has been following with the police and relevant bodies, however to date no assets has been recovered.
 The County Commissioner and the police has intensified the security in the counties, because to date no incidence of theft has been reported.
 The status to date is as tabulated below: